mikaelkindborg/VimanaCode/design_overview.md

 The plus function (+) pops two elements from the stack and pushes back the result.
 PRINTLN pops one item off the stack and don't push anything back.

+## Parsing

+The parser creates an abstract syntax tree that represents the program.
+This tree is the actual code that gets interpreted.

+## Interpreter

+The basic operation of the interpreter is to traverse a list in the syntax tree and push the elements of the list onto the data stack.
+Elements are not evaluated.

+When a function or primitive is found it is called.
+This typically results in elements being popped off and pushed onto the data stack.

+A primitive can freely pop and push items off and onto the stack.
+By convention each primitive pushes (returns) one or zero items.
+Functions return one or zero items.

+If you would write a program that does not call any functions or primitives, all elements of the program would be pused onto the stack.

+Here is an example of this:

+    A B C (D E F) PRINTSTACK

+When this program is run it will print a stack structure that looks like this:

+    A
+    B
+    C
+    (D E F)

+The primitive PRINTSTACK will not be on the stack since it is evaluated instead of being pushed into the stack.

 ## Doing the Opposite

 Vimana is in a sense the reverse of Lisp.
 Function calls use postfix notation instead of prefix.
 Lists are not evaluated by default, but are quoted by default.